gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 He dropped like a sack of potatoes.*

 *"Papa!"
 Maddy's scream was lost in the sound of the village wolves howling.
-A bear roared a battle cry.
 Pikes and axes in their paws,
 the village militia poured into the square.*

 *A bolo whipped over Maddy's head and tangled around the head of the bot that had struck her father.
 The bot tore it away
 and tossed her father into the back of the hauler with a single mighty heave.